jeffreyriosjr/jeffrey-alkali-friday/testingJeff.md

 - [ ] Brand and privacy policy anchor tags are clickable and lead to the corresponding client contact sources
 - [ ] Hover pointer animation occurs while hovering over anchor tags

+### (Firefox Browser) Issue LIst:

+(The Cue Page)
+[ ] Testimonials are showing default “Lorem Ipsum” posts still [ ] Sign-up section is not showing description or the form to fill out [ ] Footer Left side is not showing logo or anchor tags [ ] Font throughout page is showing at a heavier font weight

+### (Chrome Browser) Issue List:
+[ ] Sign-up section is not showing description or the form to fill out [ ] Testimonials are showing default “Lorem Ipsum” posts still

+### (Safari Browser) Issue List:
+[ ] Images above “Site Map”, and “Vicinity Map” have a delay loading while first visiting the site [ ] Images below “Amenities” have a delay loading while first visiting the site [ ] Footer left side logo has sage equities box smaller logo size

  # Cleo